azure-octo/dapr-apim-demo/README.md

 > While you can accomplish everything we show here in Azure portal, to make this demo easier to reliably reproduce, we will be using only the Azure CLI and APIs.

+## Terminology

+You will see a few different APIs being used throughout this demo.
+At one point we are even going to use one API to manage another (API inception?).
+Here is short summary to your keep them all straight.
+Hope this helps:

+* [Azure API](https://docs.microsoft.com/en-us/rest/api/apimanagement/) - this is the API provided by Azure to manage its service (yes, including the API Management Service)
+* [API in APIM](https://docs.microsoft.com/en-us/azure/api-management/edit-api) - is the API which we will define in APIM service.
+Its operations will be used by the users
+* [Dapr API](https://github.com/dapr/docs/tree/master/reference/api#dapr-api-reference) - are the RESTful HTTP APIs defined by Dapr which developers interact with building applications

 ## Prerequisite

 * [Azure account](https://azure.microsoft.com/en-us/free/)